abrt/doc/howitworks.rst

 faf
 """

-Crash collecting server, also known as ABRT server.
+Crash collecting server, also known as ABRT Analytics (or ABRT server in the past).
 Provides accurate statistics of incoming reports and acts as a proxy in front of bugzilla (or any other issue tracker) when it comes to automatic reporting of crashes.
 It's designed to receive anonymous :ref:`μReports <ureport>` and to find clusters of similar reports among them.
 For reports that are known, user receives fast response